achmadst/TheAftermath/README.md

 By making this app I hope people can see mathematics from another side.
 I also want them to see math as something beautiful from the visualizations this app creates.
 Most importantly, I want to give encouragement to other people to be wise in their life.
 Because there is an aftermath to every action we do.

 How To Run this Project:
-1. Unzip TheAftermath.swiftpm file
+1. Unzip The Aftermath.swiftpm file
-2. Open TheAftermath.swiftpm on XCode or Swift Playground
+2. Open The Aftermath.swiftpm on XCode or Swift Playground
 3. Run it on your device